18684092/Wiki-Files/README.md

 # Smart-Trolley-Device v2 (STDv2)
-The STDv2 [code](https://github.com/18684092/Smart-Trolley-V2) with [Wiki](https://github.com/18684092/Smart-Trolley-V2/wiki)  runs on an ESP32-SIM7000G circuit board that has been flashed with MicroPython
+The STDv2 [code](https://github.com/18684092/Smart-Trolley-V2) with a [Wiki](https://github.com/18684092/Smart-Trolley-V2/wiki)  runs on an ESP32-SIM7000G circuit board that has been flashed with MicroPython
 (see [ESP32 flashing and general details](https://github.com/18684092/ESP32-MicroPython) or [specific developement board](https://github.com/18684092/CAR) which both have a README and Wiki.
 Both of these repos are no longer updated and the Wiki files give general information but may no longer be correct although probably still useful as background notes).